In anti-drug Sweden, investors take shine to cannabis stocks

 Swedish police can force anyone they suspect is using drugs to take a urine or blood test and users can get up to six months in prison.

-While many countries consider legalising marijuana at least for medicinal purposes, the issue remains taboo in Sweden.
+While many countries consider legalizing marijuana at least for medicinal purposes, the issue remains taboo in Sweden.

-A recent poll showed 83 percent of Swedes against legalisation despite more liberal attitudes on other social issues in the country.
+A recent poll showed 83 percent of Swedes against legalization despite more liberal attitudes on other social issues in the country.

-“The issue of legalisation is almost non-existent,” said Camilla Waltersson Gronvall, Moderate Party social policy spokeswoman.
+“The issue of legalization is almost non-existent,” said Camilla Waltersson Gronvall, Moderate Party social policy spokeswoman.

 Many buyers of cannabis stocks see them as just like any other trade.